arrmixer/Android/README.md

 # Android
 This is just a play pen for me to apply my Java skills within the world of Android.
 Currently I'm using the book from Big Nerd Ranch.
+This is the final version of the GeoQuiz app.